Erebot/Erebot/docs/src/Contribute.rst

 -------------

-If you plan on sending us pull requests, please read our documentation on Erebot's `coding standard`_ first.
+If you plan on sending us pull requests, please read our documentation on Erebot's :doc:`/Developers/Coding_Standard` first.
 Your patch will have a greater chance of being merged if it already abides by that standard when you submit it.

 To contribute a patch, you will need a GitHub account.
 Then you can simply:

--   `Fork the code`_ to your own account.
+-   `Fork the code <https://github.com/Erebot/Erebot/fork>`__ to your own account.
 -   Create a new branch.
 -   Hack away as much as you want.
 -   Create a pull request with your changes.